 Vernissage: Thursday, 12 September 2019, 6:00 – 9:00 pm

-Exhibition period: Thursday, 12 September to Thursday, 14 November 2019 – ATTENTION: extended until 20.
-December 2019!Zur Galerie Brockstedt
+Exhibition period: Thursday, 12 September to Thursday, 14 November 2019 – ATTENTION: extended again until 24.
+January 2020!Zur Galerie Brockstedt

 Exhibition Horst Janssen – Galerie Brockstedt | Zeitgenössische Kunst in Berlin | Contemporary Art | Exhibitions Berlin Galleries | ART at Berlin